motion/orbit/notes/site.md

 ## Your Apps

 But that's just where it starts.
 Orbit is an entire app platform that gives you, the end user, control.
 Our biggest feature is putting the individual in charge.
 Now you can extend, manage, script, and visualize information with complete control, without ever risking a bit of your data.

+---

+# (Apps)

+Advantages:

+1. Load instantly anytime with no delay
+2. Instant search all app data
+3. Peek into apps quickly makes your day more fluid
+4. Complete and uniquely flexible UI Kit from day 1
+5. Build apps with HMR - instant reloads
+6. Deploy apps with a single click, no infrastructure
+7. No builds necessary

 # overview of features section like this